hriewe/CoordinateMapMaker/README.md

 ![](img/map.PNG "Preview of the generated map")

 This simple program gets a longitude and latitude from the user and then generates an interactive map.
-When the user enters the coordinates, a HTML file is generated and automaticly opened in the default browser.
+When the user enters the coordinates, a HTML file is generated and automatically opened in the default browser.
 The map will show a marker with the exact location of the coordinates entered.
 More features are coming soon.

 ## Set up
 You will need Python.
 If you don't have it you can download it [HERE](https://www.python.org/downloads/)